the-real-i9/go-pkgs-study/s_net/s_http/notes.md

 Yeah, we all know what it does.
 But what it really does and how it does it is what's intriguing.

 This `Write()` method actually "streams" data to the client "in chunks" and sets `Transfer-Encoding: "chunked"` header.
 It doesn't transfer whole data to the client at once.
-A 1gb video data is contained in a byte slice, for instance, will sent it in chunks.
-If you inspect the network monitor in your browser, you'll see a *"CAUTION: request is not finished yet!"* warning, and you'll notice the amount of data transfered shown (look bottom-left) is far from 1gb.
+A 1gb video data is contained in a byte slice, for instance, will be sent in chunks.
+Try inspecting your browser's network monitor, you'll see a *"CAUTION: request is not finished yet!"* warning, and you'll notice the amount of data transfered (bottom-left) is far from 1gb.
 In fact, pausing the video also pauses the data transfer.

 This original size of this video below is 26.7mb.
 The amount of data transfer below is just 7.3mb.